 Our home offices, however comfortable, aren’t always designed for prolonged periods of sitting.

 - Take regular breaks.
-Stand up from your desk and have a stretching session or clear your head with a mini meditation.
+Stand up from your desk and stretch, or clear your head with a mini meditation.

 Working from home well.